Performing & Creative Arts

 - Drama enrichments including Playwriting, School Production and Drama Club

 Our music curriculum is supported through our partnership with the Tri-Borough Music Hub (TBMH), offering a range of ways for our students to excel in this area.
+KAA is a Music Mark School Member in recognition of the value the academy’s places on music.

 The music department offers: